Chrbyamanakoko/Keylogger-/Installing-on-Windows.md

+To change visibility of the window set the `#define` in line 6 to `visible` or `invisible`.

 Simply compile into an .exe, and then run.

-There are two files; klog_visible and klog_invisible.
-It is pretty simple, but I will expand:
+Visual Studio is good for this.

-`klog_visible` is visible, and the window does not close when typing.
-Great for testing it out. `klog_invisible` makes the window of the logger disappear, and it also starts up hidden from view.
+- `invisible` makes the window of the logger disappear, and it also starts up hidden from view.
 Note that it is still visible in the task manager.
+- `visible` is visible, and the window does not close when typing.
+Great for testing it out.

 Both of these save the keystrokes to a .txt file when closed.